Sciss/FScape-next/notes/modules.md

 - calculate `mMax`
 - first loop where `n2` goes from `len` down to `memAmount`; transforming two files into two files

+## OffsetOverlapAdd

+A variant of overlap-add that allows negative step sizes, by restricting step size to a min/max boundary.
+Perhaps we only need one extra parameter ("min-step").

+    OffsetOverlapAdd(in, size, step, offset, minOffset)

+Where `minOffset` is only accepted at initial time.
+As in `OverlapAdd`, `step` may be updated repeatedly but is restricted to positive numbers.